netscaler/cloud-native-getting-started/gcp/README.md

 ## Enable the Rewrite and Responder policies for the sample application

-Now it's time to push the Rewrite and Responder policies on VPX through the custom resource definition (CRD).
+Now it's time to push Rewrite and Responder policies in to VPX through the Citrix Ingress Controller(CIC) using custom resource definition (CRD)

-1. Deploy the CRD to push the Rewrite and Responder policies in to tier-1-adc in default namespace.
+1. Deploy the CRD to push the Rewrite and Responder policies in to tier-1-adc in default namespace

    ```gcloudsdkkubectl
    kubectl create -f crd_rewrite_responder.yaml
    ```

-2. **Blacklist URLs :** Configure the Responder policy on `hotdrink.beverages.com` to block access to the coffee page.
+2. **Blacklist URLs :** Configure the Responder policy on `hotdrink.beverages.com` to block access to the coffee page

    ```gcloudsdkkubectl
    kubectl create -f responderpolicy_hotdrink.yaml -n tier-2-adc
    ```

-   >After you deploy the Responder policy, `click on coffee image` on `hotdrink.beverages.com` to see following message.
+   >After you deploy the Responder policy, `click on coffee image` on `hotdrink.beverages.com` to see following message

    ![GCP](./media/cpx-ingress-image16a.png)